Shubham-ch0udhary/contact-app/README.md

 It opens a Signup page initially and after the right validation, a contact page opens which has an API call with around 100 entries.

 The data has pagination feature and also gives an option to delete any row at a given time.
+It also lets the user logout and redirect them to the signup screen.